Paul Geroski: Career

-Following the completion of a PhD at University of Warwick he joined the Economics Department at University of Southampton as a lecturer.
+Following the completion of a PhD at University of Warwick, he joined the Economics Department at University of Southampton as a lecturer.
 He quickly established a reputation as an excellent teacher who was generous with his time.
 Initially, he was given the task of teaching mathematics to 1st year students, many of whom had not studied maths at A level.
-His 'one hour revision lecture' on differentiation for those students at the start of the course was supported by hours of help in his office.
+His 'one-hour revision lecture' on differentiation for those students at the start of the course was supported by hours of help in his office.
 He was also well known for teaching partial differentiation with the aid of a borrowed motorcycle helmet.
-He taught 'Economic Problems of Industry' to second year students.
+He taught 'Economic Problems of Industry' to second-year students.
 This quickly (in his second year at Southampton) became the most popular optional course run by the department.
-His good humour, friendliness, willingness to give up his time and sharp mind all contributed to making his courses popular.
-Many students chose him to supervise their dissertation for the same reasons.
+His good humour, friendliness, willingness to give up his time, and sharp mind all contributed to making his courses popular.
+Many students chose him to supervise their dissertations for the same reasons.

-In 1991 he became a professor of economics at the London Business School, later becoming Dean of its MBA programme (1995–98).
-The elective course Technology and Competition was amongst the courses he taught.
-He was a governor of the school from 1999-2001.
+In 1991, he became a professor of economics at the London Business School, later becoming Dean of its MBA programme (1995–98).
+The elective course Technology and Competition was amongst the classes he taught.
+He was a governor of the school from 1999 to 2001.

 In 1998, he became a member of the Monopolies and Mergers Commission, which subsequently was superseded by the Competition Commission.
 He became deputy chairman in 2001 and was its chairman from May 2004 until his death.

-His research interests were innovation, technical change and determinants of corporate performance.
-Geroski's extensive case studies of R&D and innovation challenged the view that subsidies to R&D were justified by positive externalities, or "spillovers".
-He found that, when the parties involved were properly specified, almost all gains were captured by them.
+His research interests were innovation, technical change, and determinants of corporate performance.
+Geroski's extensive case studies of R&D and innovation challenged the view that R&D subsidies were justified by positive externalities, or "spillovers".
+He found that when the parties involved were properly specified, almost all gains were captured by them.

+Contributions

+Geroski developed the Geroski curve, an economic model that describes the evolution of industries through stages of innovation, competition, and consolidation.
+The model illustrates how industries often begin with many companies experimenting with different designs, followed by the emergence of a dominant design, which leads to fewer vendors and increased market value for the remaining firms.
+This framework has been applied to industries such as technology and automotive to explain patterns of market consolidation.